BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_robot_arm/01/index.md

 - 1 x Servo Screw

-Note that the servo motor can only move 180 degrees.
+*IMPORTANT:* Note that the servo motor can only move 180 degrees.
 Make sure that the arm can turn fully between the two positions shown below before fastening the screw.
+You may need to take the servo coupling off of the servo motor shaft and reposition it a few times to get it right.

 |                          Position 1                          |                          Position 2                          |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |